-- a) provide technical assistance and guidance on the formulation and running of the national coordination mechanism (NCM); - b) evaluate and provide guidance on the finalization of the national assessment on existing sources of information.
+- a) provide technical assistance and guidance on the formulation and running of the national coordination mechanism (NCM); - b) provide technical assistance and guidance in the national assessment on existing sources of information and in the development and finalization of the assessment report.

-Component 2: Assessment of the national infrastructure and capacity for the management of mercury, including national legislation a) provide technical assistance and guidance on the assessment of key national stakeholders, their roles in mercury management and institutional interest and capacities;
+Component 2: Assessment of the national infrastructure and capacity for the management of mercury, including national legislation

-b) evaluate and provide technical guidance on the identification of the gaps and assessment of the regulatory reforms needed for the ratification and early implementation of the Minamata Convention in participating countries.
+- a) provide technical assistance and guidance on the assessment of key national stakeholders, their roles in mercury management and institutional interest and capacities; - b) provide technical assistance and guidance on the identification of the gaps and assessment of the regulatory reforms needed for the ratification and early implementation of the Minamata Convention in participating countries; - c) provide assistance in the development and finalization of the assessment report on the national infrastructure and capacity for the management of mercury, including national legislation.